 Camp Fire (2018, Paradise, California)

 Presently, Tom is actively advocating for fire victims in the PG&E bankruptcy litigation, which is the largest bankruptcy in the history of the State of California.
-Tom is also one of two lead counsel in the Dog Head Fire litigation, in which we have sued the United States and other persons responsible for the fire on behalf of home and property owners and ranchers.
+Tom was also one of two lead counsel in the Dog Head Fire litigation, in which we have sued the United States and other persons responsible for the fire on behalf of home and property owners and ranchers.

 Tom has been fortunate to receive many awards, including “Best Lawyers,” “Trial Lawyer of the Year,” and “the Top 1%.”